Can you put aluminum foil in an air fryer? While the short answer is yes, there are a few things to consider and know before doing so.

 REASONS TO USE ALUMINUM FOIL IN THE AIR FRYER

 When people ask if it’s safe to use aluminum foil it’s usually because they want a way to minimize clean up of the appliance after cooking.

 It’s akin to lining a baking sheet with foil when baking in the oven.

-There are a few ways aluminum foil can be used in an air fryer:
+Aluminum foil can be used a few different ways in the air fryer: